Cover photo San Diego Tribune/YouTube screenshot. 4 minute read.

 Is using a robot for sex healthy?

 Needless to say, the prospect of sex with robots is unquestionably something that has been influenced by the normalization of pornography in our society and represents new ways to justify the exploitation of human beings, if not in person, certainly in theory.
-And what a dangerous idea it is—normalizing the idea of having sex with something with no thoughts, feelings, or voice unique desires.
+And what a dangerous idea it is—normalizing the idea of having sex with something with no thoughts or feelings, that can’t voice unique desires.

 Replacement humans, fake intimacy

 The truth is, we don’t have to wait until 2050.
-According to a new report, about 27% of Millennials say they think it’ll be normal and acceptable in the near future to have friendships and romantic relationships with robots instead of humans.
+According to one report, about 27% of Millennials say they think it’ll be normal and acceptable in the near future to have friendships and romantic relationships with robots instead of humans.
 Crazy, right?

 This is a reality that is gaining traction every day.
 As more people opt for yet another counterfeit to what real relationships and intimacy can offer, the effect of porn, sex robots and other forms of artificial love, will continue to harm individuals, relationships and society.